rewelcabiles/The-Dungeons-of-Zrevius/README.md

 ## Will feature:

-  Random Dungeon Generation      (Backend already finished)
+  Random Dungeon Generation      (Maze generation is done, currently working on populating it with monsters / loot)

-  Semi-Random Monster Generation (Imagine the same fantasy monsters, but with different attributes, skills each game)
+  Semi-Random Monster Generation (24% Finished)

-  Semi-Random Loot
+  Semi-Random Loot ( Still working on it )

-  Quests
+  Quests (Havn't Started yet)

-  Different Modes (Story, Endless Dungeon, etc..)
+  Different Modes (Story, Endless Dungeon, etc..) ( Definitely havn't started on yet.)

   (Will add more features as I start to finish the game more.
 Practicing not to feature creep :) )